ethereum-optimism/optimism/specs/predeploys.md

 }
 ```

-## OptimismMintableTokenFactory
+## OptimismMintableERC20Factory

-The `OptimismMintableTokenFactory` can be used to create an ERC20 token contract
+The `OptimismMintableERC20Factory` can be used to create an ERC20 token contract
 on a remote domain that maps to an ERC20 token contract on the local domain
 where tokens can be deposited to the remote domain.
 It deploys an
 `OptimismMintableERC20` which has the interface that works with the